 Some of us are called in to build Customer Education from the ground up.

-Some of us will continue to be generalists.
+Others will continue to be generalists.

-Some of us will specialize: in facilitation, in instructional design, in certification or credentialing, in program management, in system administration, and in areas we can’t yet imagine.
+And many will specialize: in facilitation, in instructional design, in certification or credentialing, in program management, in system administration, and in areas we can’t yet imagine.